PavanRangani/docs/docs/prd/tasks/task-instance.md

 ### UX Rule
 - `Ready` action doesn't applicable for any of the task whose status is other than `Ready`.
+- When user change the status of task to ON Hold or NA, system will reset the due date of the task or sub-task.

 ## Change the Priority of the task
 - By default task is created with the Normal priority.
 Users can change a task's priority anytime.